Definition of End Rhyme

 Example #1: A Word is Dead (By Emily Dickinson)

 Begins to live

-In these lines, words “blow” and “row” rhyme in the first and second lines and word “below” in final line also rhyme with them.
+In these lines, the words “blow” and “row” rhyme in the first and second lines, and word “below” in final line also rhyme with them.
 Similarly, words “sky” and “fly” rhyme in the third and fourth lines.
-The poet uses end rhyme to create rhythmic flow, as he describes his sorrow for fallen soldiers died in the World War-I.
+The poet uses end rhyme to create rhythmic flow, as he describes his sorrow for fallen soldiers died in the World War I.